Blackstone (BX) Investment Thesis

 Medium-term (3–12 months)

-Recovery to $164–$189 as rate cuts materialize, deal activity accelerates, TXNM Energy acquisition closes, and AI infrastructure investments are increasingly recognized.
-IPO pipeline execution returns capital to LPs.
+Recovery to $164–$189 as rate cuts materialize, BCRED redemptions normalize, AI infrastructure investments are increasingly recognized (BXDC IPO, Anthropic JV), TXNM Energy closes, and the IPO pipeline executes.
+Active capital recycling continues.

 Long-term (12–24 months)

-Bull case to $208–$228 if multiple rate cuts drive complete re-rating toward the 5-year average of ~33x.
-QTS and data center portfolio value crystallization.
+Bull case to $208–$228 if multiple rate cuts drive a complete re-rating toward the 5-year average of ~33x.
+QTS and BXDC value crystallization.
 Private wealth expansion into the $12T 401(k) market.
+Anthropic JV becoming a meaningful revenue contributor.

 Catalysts & Key Dates